TaylorOD/taylorod.github.io/README.md

  - This website is written in JavaScript, CSS, HTML, and Bootstrap.

 ### Status
- - This website is copy/content is updated as needed but it's core is finished.
+ - This website is copy/content is updated as needed but otherwise it is finished.

 ### Getting Started
-- You can view it live at taylorod.github.com
+- You can view it live at taylorod.github.io
 - Scroll over some of the text to discover hidden pages
 - My blog website, resume, and portfolio can be found near the bottom of the page